thundra-io/serverless-plugin-thundra/README.md

 ### Disable Specific Functions:

-You may disable automatic wrapping of specific functions by using the `disableAutoWrap` variable when defining your functions under the `functions` component.
+You may disable automatic wrapping of specific functions by setting `disable` to `true`, under the `custom.thundra` for the function you want.

 ```bash
 functions: